-- concerned with values and attitudes as well as knowledge and skills. - practical and build upon the interests and experiences of the pupils. - designed to encourage children to become independent thinkers and to take responsibility for their own learning.
+- concerned with values and attitudes as well as knowledge and skills. - practical and build upon the interests and experiences of the pupils.

+• designed to encourage children to become independent thinkers and to take responsibility for their own learning.

-The curriculum at RSA includes not only the formal curriculum requirements but also the range of extra-curricular activities that the school organises to enrich the lives of its pupils.
+The curriculum at The Royal School includes not only the formal curriculum requirements but also the range of curricular activities that the school organises to enrich the taught curriculum and the extra curricular activities.

 It also encompasses the 'hidden curriculum' - what the pupils learn from the school's behaviour expectations and core values of respect for each other and all members of the school community.
 In this regard the school aims to teach children how to grow into positive, responsible people, who can work and co-operate with others, whilst developing knowledge, skills, and attitudes to learning, in order that they achieve their true potential.